amake/orgro-app-landing-page/_pages/faq.md

 notification.

 **Important:** When saving, Orgro will recreate the original file from its in-memory representation.
-In doing so it will attempt to minimize changes to only the parts you have edited, but it is possible that it may alter other parts as well.
+In doing so it will attempt to limit changes to only the parts you have edited, but it is possible that it may alter other parts as well.
 In particular, non-semantic white space may not be preserved.

 **You are recommended to keep backups of your files in case Orgro mangles them.** Please [report](https://github.com/amake/orgro/issues) any issues you